Basic Hiking and Biking Tips from Locals:

 - Walk your bikes and e-bikes in the brick pedestrian malls.

-- Stay to the right side of the road unless you are turning left or passing someone.
+- Ride with traffic (i.e.stay to the right side of the road) unless you are turning left or passing someone.

 - Always bring a light when you're riding at night.
 A white light up front and reflector behind is best.